 For instance, if a CNA ignores a patient’s calls for help or fails to properly secure her in her wheelchair, a juror is capable of understanding that those actions are negligent based on his or her experience and common sense.
 Ditto where an EMT accompanying a patient in an ambulance fails to administer adequate life-saving measures.

 That is not to say expert testimony is unhelpful in such cases.
 There may be times when the correct actions that should have been taken by the health care aide are in dispute.
 Another issue is whether and how much a patient’s injuries are due to the underlying illness that required medical treatment.
 This might require expert medical testimony about the cause or causes of the patient’s injuries.

 Still another gray area is where a health care aide assists in a procedure performed by a doctor or other medical professional.
 The standard of care applicable to the doctor will be relevant to evaluating the aide’s conduct under the circumstances.

 Moreover, if a defendant health care aide offers an expert opinion to show that reasonable care was taken, that evidence is best countered by the plaintiff calling his or her own expert.

 If you suspect you or your loved one has been injured by negligence or neglect of health care personnel at a hospital, nursing home or other treatment center, the personal injury lawyers at Largey Law can determine whether you have a cause of action to recover damages.
-For a free consultation at any of our offices in Clermont, Tavares and Inverness, call us at 352-253-0456 or contact us online.
+For a free consultation at any of our offices in Clermont, Tavares and Inverness, contact us online.